KarelZe/thesis/references/obsidian/📖chapters/🏅Feature importance results.md

 As the

+Different to trade classification using, that sequentially combine trade classification rules, attention heads within the same layer operate in parallel

 Many of the attention heads exhibit behaviour that seems related to the structure of the sentence.
 We give two such examples above, from two different heads from the encoder self-attention at layer 5 of 6.
 The heads clearly learned to perform different tasks.